 Barbara Anne Gardenhire-Mills is a seasoned community & economic development and training & coaching professional with well over two decades of experience in the government, non-profit and corporate arenas, and a passion for helping others connect with their core purpose and goals personally and professionally through being a "resources navigator" and "servant leader."
 Barbara Anne currently serves as a Director of Compliance & Engagement for the Cooperative Business Assistance Corporation (CBAC) in Camden, NJ.
-CBAC is a non-profit, mission-based Community Development Financial Institution (CDFI) lender that helps small businesses start, grow and succeed in Southern New Jersey and Philadelphia, Pennsylvania through micro and small business financing, training and technical assistance.
+CBAC is a non-profit, mission-based Community Development Financial Institution (CDFI) lender that helps small businesses start, grow, and succeed in Southern New Jersey and Philadelphia, Pennsylvania, through micro and small business financing, training, and technical assistance.

 Before CBAC, Barbara Anne served as a Management Analyst & Community Liaison for the White House Promise Zone Initiative in Camden, NJ for the U.S. Department of Housing & Urban Development (HUD).
-In this role, she served as primary point of contact for the Camden Promise Zone, a "place-based" initiative through which HUD and 15 other federal agencies partnered via a national "Strategic Alliance Memorandum," to collaboratively address Camden's six, key goals categories in partnership with local, regional and state stakeholders over a 10-year designation period.
-In collaboration with the mayor's office and lead program implementation partners, she provided training, coaching and technical assistance in leadership development and community engagement as well as grant program application, implementation, administration, and compliance.
+In this role, she served as the primary point of contact for the Camden Promise Zone, a "place-based" initiative through which HUD and 15 other federal agencies partnered via a national "Strategic Alliance Memorandum," to collaboratively address Camden's six, key goals categories in partnership with local, regional and state stakeholders over a 10-year designation period.
+In collaboration with the mayor's office and lead program implementation partners, she provided training, coaching, and technical assistance in leadership development and community engagement as well as grant program application, implementation, administration, and compliance.

-Before joining HUD, Barbara Anne served as a Supervisor of Lender Relations and Economic Development, Women's Business Center (WBC) District Office Technical Representative and Women's Business Ownership Representative (WBOR) for the NJ District Office of the US Small Business Administration.
-Under her leadership, the District Office recaptured its ranking in the top 10 Districts in lending out of 68 districts nationwide in FY 2015 and established its first ever new-hire on-boarding, employee performance development and coaching programs.
+Before joining HUD, Barbara Anne served as a Supervisor of Lender Relations and Economic Development, Women's Business Center (WBC) District Office Technical Representative, and Women's Business Ownership Representative (WBOR) for the NJ District Office of the US Small Business Administration.
+Under her leadership, the District Office recaptured its ranking in the top 10 Districts in lending out of 68 districts nationwide in FY 2015, and established its first-ever new-hire onboarding, employee performance development, and coaching programs.
 Prior to that, she served as a Lender Relations Specialist/WBOR & WBC DOTR in the Eastern Pennsylvania District Office of the SBA.

 A lifelong resident of New Jersey, Barbara Anne resides in Mt.
-Laurel with her husband, 17-year old son, two "furry babies" (rescue puppies), and a variety of other pets.
+Laurel with her husband, 18-year old son, two "furry babies" (rescue puppies), and a variety of other pets.
 Her hobbies include singing and training in multiple martial arts styles, including: Kenshi-Kai ("Ancient Hand" traditional Okinawa Goju-Ryu Karate-Jutsu), Pai Hur Chuan Chi-Kung (Taiwan Internal White Crane Kung Fu) and Iaido (Japanese Sword).
-In March 2018, Barbara Anne earned the rank of Shodan (1st Degree Black Belt) in Kenshi-Kai Goju-Ryu through the North American Branch of the Okinawa Goju-Ryu Kenshi-Kai Karate-Justu Kobu-Justsu Association.
-She is also an active member of the Tiger Family Iaido Association and a certified judge and voting member of the United Martial Arts Referee's Association (UMARA).
+In March 2018, Barbara Anne earned the rank of Shodan (1st Degree Black Belt) in Kenshi-Kai Goju-Ryu through the North American Branch of the International Okinawa Goju-Ryu Kenshi-Kai Karate-Justu Kobu-Jutsu Association.
+She is also an active member of the Tiger Family Iaido Association and a certified judge and a voting member of the United Martial Arts Referee's Association (UMARA).